kevinadrianpl/notepad/README.md

 # Tkinter Notepad

-This is a beginner level notepad application written in a single python file making use of the Tkinker modules.
+This is a beginner level notepad application written in a single python file making use of the Tkinker module.